A backward $\lambda$-Lemma for the forward heat flow: Proofs

-Our choice of time partitions and combinations of trajectory pieces which leads to exponential decay in $T$ is shown in figure~\ref{fig:fig-exp-convergence}.
-The upper (blue) labels are time.
+Our choice of time partitions and combinations of trajectory pieces which leads to exponential decay in $T$ is shown in Figure~\ref{fig:fig-exp-convergence} where the upper labels of points are time.
 It is instructive to figure out how the drawing changes as $T$ tends to infinity.
 How do $\eta$ and $\xi^T$ change and how their time labels?
-What happens to the length of the four double arrows?
+What happens to the lengths of the four double arrows?
 Consider the pair of double arrows with common point $\xi^T(T/2)$.
 What is the asymptotic behavior of this point?